The County...on the Move! PEC's Transportation Master Plan & Cycling Master Plan

 Pedestrian & bike traffic should be encouraged in historic villages.
 Traffic islands, antique lighting & interlocking brick with historical plaques would calm main streets.
 Picton to Sandbanks dedicated Bike lane similar to Millennium Trail would also encourage conservation & development.

-Andrew Graudins about 4 years ago
+Andrew Graudins over 4 years ago

 Public transportation system should include meeting train service at all times at the Belleville station from main Street of Picton.

-Frederick Ross Saunders about 4 years ago
+Frederick Ross Saunders over 4 years ago